systopia/uk.co.vedaconsulting.mailchimp/README-tech.md

 The test cases are as follows:

-## Test identification of contact whose only email is that from Mailchimp.
+## Test identification of contact by known membership group.

+An email from Mailchimp can be used to identify the CiviCRM contact if if matches among a list of CiviCRM contacts that are in the membership group.

 This is done with `SyncIntegrationTest::testGuessContactIdsBySubscribers`

+## Test identification of contact by the email only matching one contact.

+An email can be matched if it's unique to a particular contact in CiviCRM.

+This is done with `SyncIntegrationTest::testGuessContactIdsByUniqueEmail`

+## Test identification of contact by email and name match.

+An email can be matched along with a first and last name if they all match only one contact in CiviCRM.

+This is done with `SyncIntegrationTest::testGuessContactIdsByNameAndEmail`

 ## Test that name changes from Mailchimp are properly pulled.

 See integration test `testPullChangesName()` and for the name logic see unit test `testUpdateCiviFromMailchimpContactLogic`.

+## Test that interest group changes from Mailchimp are properly pulled.

+See integration tests:
+- `testPullChangesInterests()` For when the group is configured with update permission from Mailchimp to Civi.
+- `testPullChangesNonPullInterests()` For when the group is NOT configured with update permission.

+## Test that contacts unknown to CiviCRM when pulled get added.

+See integration test `testPullAddsContact()`.

+## Test that contacts not received from Mailchimp but in membership group get removed from membership group.

+See integration test `testPullRemovesContacts()`.

+## Test that if we cannot identify someone because of duplication in CiviCRM we do not keep adding more duplicates...

 # Posthook used to immediately add/remove  a single person.

 If you *add/remove/delete a single contact* from a group that is associated with a Mailchimp list then the posthook is used to detect this and make the change at